FredericoIsaac/Case-Studies/Python/Python.md

     >>> elements.get('kryptonite', 'There\'s no such element!')
     "There's no such element!"

+### Building Dictionarys

+Method 1: Using a for loop to create a set of counters

+Let's start with a list containing the words in a series of book titles:

+    book_title =  ['great', 'expectations','the', 'adventures', 'of', 'sherlock','holmes','the','great','gasby','hamlet','adventures','of','huckleberry','fin']

+Step 1: Create an empty dictionary.

+    word_counter = {}

+Step 2.
+Iterate through each element in the list.
+If an element is already included in the dictionary, add 1 to its value.
+If not, add the element to the dictionary and set its value to 1.

+    for word in book_title:
+        if word not in word_counter:
+            word_counter[word] = 1
+        else:
+            word_counter[word] += 1

+Another way to loop (with get()):

+Step 2.
+Iterate through each element, get() its value in the dictionary, and add 1.

+Recall that the dictionary get method is another way to retrieve the value of a key in a dictionary.
+Except unlike indexing, this will return a default value if the key is not found.
+If unspecified, this default value is set to None.
+We can use get with a default value of 0 to simplify the code from the first method above.

+    for word in book_title:
+        word_counter[word] = word_counter.get(word, 0) + 1

+What's happening here?

+* The for loop iterates through the list as we saw earlier.
+The for loop feeds 'great' to the next statement in the body of the for loop.
+* In this line: word_counter[word] = word_counter.get(word,0) + 1, since the key 'great' doesn't yet exist in the dictionary, get() will return the value 0 and word_counter[word] will be set to 1.
+* Once it encounters a word that already exists in word_counter (e.g. the second appearance of 'the'), the value for that key is incremented by 1.
+On the second appearance of 'the', the key's value would add 1 again, resulting in 2.

+Iterating Through Dictionaries with For Loops

+    cast = {
+            "Jerry Seinfeld": "Jerry Seinfeld",
+            "Julia Louis-Dreyfus": "Elaine Benes",
+            "Jason Alexander": "George Costanza",
+            "Michael Richards": "Cosmo Kramer"
+        }

+If you wish to iterate through both keys and values, you can use the built-in method items like this:

+    for key, value in cast.items():
+        print("Actor: {}    Role: {}".format(key, value))

+This outputs:

+    Actor: Jerry Seinfeld    Role: Jerry Seinfeld
+    Actor: Julia Louis-Dreyfus    Role: Elaine Benes
+    Actor: Jason Alexander    Role: George Costanza
+    Actor: Michael Richards    Role: Cosmo Kramer

 ## Set

 Sets are a mutable collection of distinct (unique) immutable values that are unordered.